Counseling Education

 The city sits just southwest of the intersection of Interstate 40 and Interstate 49.
 Interstate 49 will extend southward to meet Interstate 30 in Texarkana, Texas.
 US 71 and US 64 also run through the community.

-Fort Smith is served by the Fort Smith Regional Airport (FSM), which is used for military aviation for Fort Chaffee and home of the 188th Fighter Wing of the Arkansas Air National Guard, but is also served by two commercial airlines with flights to Dallas/Fort Worth and Atlanta.
+Fort Smith is served by the Fort Smith Regional Airport (FSM), which is used for military aviation for Fort Chaffee and home of the 188th Fighter Wing of the Arkansas Air National Guard, and is served by one commercial airline with flights to Dallas/Fort Worth.

 Jefferson Lines bus service also links Fort Smith to other communities such as Little Rock, Kansas City, and Oklahoma City, as well as intermediate points, with numerous connections to other cities and towns.